maheshsabnis/SimSept2002/Assignments.md

 		- Sort Arrya in Alphabetic Order of each String
 		- Sort Srray by Length of String
 		- Print all strings having First 4 Matching Characters

+# Date:23-Sept-2022

+1. MOdify the CS_OOPs_As_Application Project by adding a new Logic class for Nurse of name NurseLogic, this class will have methods for Add,Update,Delete and Read Nurse data.
+Similarly Modify the Doctor Logic class for Add,Update,Delete and TRead Doctor data.
+The NurseLogic class should also calcuate Income of Nurse.
+2. Save the Doctor data and Nuser Data into the Dictionary